RodrigoMenesesO/rho/Offtopic/readme.md

 # Offtopic topics!

-## Some miscellaneous scripts I've made which are not related with statistics or actuarial topics
+## Some miscellaneous scripts I've made which are not related with statistics or actuarial topics entirely

 ### Scripts: